andreipfeiffer/css-in-js/README.md

     ```

 3. **Styles usage is disconnected from their definition**
-  You get no IntelliSense with CSS Modules, of what styles/classes are defined in the `.module.css` files, making **copy-paste** a required tool, lowering the DX.
+  We get no IntelliSense with CSS Modules, of what styles/classes are defined in the `.module.css` files, making **copy-paste** a required tool, lowering the DX.
 It also makes __refactoring very cumbersome__, because of the lack of safety.

 4. **Using type-safe design tokens is a nightmare**
   Any design tokens, defined in JS/TS cannot be directly used in CSS.
 There are 2 workarounds for this issue, neither of them being elegant: